Djangoum/DigitalMarkets-Test/Readme.md

 ## Requirements

-NET6-win10-x64 (can be built for any platform but I specified win10-x64 to have an .exe output file)
+NET6-win10-x64 (can be built for any platform but I specified win10-x64 to have an .exe output file) NET6 is required because I used top level statements as you can see in "Program.cs" and interface default implementations too.

 ## Compiling Source